humannocode/nocodb/README.md

 # Project Page: Extending NocoDB with features of relevance for humanitarian use cases

 ## What is this about?
-This repository is a fork of NocoDB, an Open Source Airtable clone (please see NocoDB's repository and website for more information).
+This repository is a fork of NocoDB, a phantastic Open Source Airtable clone (please see [NocoDB's repository](https://github.com/nocodb/nocodb) and [website](https://nocodb.com/) for more information).

-In winter 2022/2023 we (flisowna and spaudanjo) had the pleasure to contribute certain features to NocoDB - features that we consider as relevant not only, but especially for the domain of humanitarian aid and NGO work.
+In winter 2022/2023 we ([@flisowna](https://github.com/flisowna) and [@spaudanjo](https://github.com/spaudanjo)) had the pleasure to contribute certain features to NocoDB - features that we consider as relevant not only, but especially for the domain of humanitarian aid and NGO work.

 This was possible because of the support of a scholarship we got granted from the Federal Ministry of Education and Research (BMBF), with strong involvement of the Open Knowledge Foundation and the DLR (German Aerospace Center).
 Find more information about the funding program (Prototypefund) and how to apply here (WEBSITE HERE).